-The size of the herd of weed-control goats doesn’t matter—any number of goats will do the job.
-However, the smaller the herd, the smaller the amount of land will be that the goats can browse.
-A herd of five or six goats can’t be expected to clear out many acres of land, but they can be effective on smaller lots.
+The size of the herd of weed control goats doesn’t matter — any number of goats will be able to keep weeds to a minimum.
+However, the smaller the herd of goats, the smaller the amount of land the goats can browse.
+A herd of five or six weed-control goats can’t be expected to clear out many acres of land rapidly, but they can be effective on smaller lots.

 Vegetation control is a great way for goats to satisfy their natural urge to browse while helping keep brush fire risk and herbicide use to a minimum.
 Weed-control goats also help their owners earn extra money while providing a positive image of goats to the general public.